Referrals or Request Services

 For Howard County, Montgomery County, Anne Arundel County, and Prince George’s County, contact Melissa Klaus, at (410) 780-5203 or fax to (410) 987-4301.

 Thrive will contact the client and/or referral source within one week of receiving the referral to begin the intake process.
 Once assigned, the intake therapist will schedule an initial intake evaluation with the client.
 After completing the evaluation, it may take up to two weeks for a primary therapist to be assigned.
 In the time between the initial evaluation and assignment to a primary therapist, the intake clinician is available for therapy visits as needed or requested.

 Thrive currently accepts Medicaid (including Aetna Better Health, AMERIGROUP Community Care, Jai Medical Systems, Kaiser Permanente, Maryland Physicians Care, MedStar Family Choice, Priority Partners, University of Maryland Health Partners, and United Healthcare).
-We are currently exploring options to accept private insurance but are not accepting new referrals at this time.
-Our Medicare-paneled clinicians are currently not accepting new clients.

 The information included on this site is for educational purposes only and is not intended to be a substitute for medical treatment by a health care professional.
 If you are experiencing a mental health emergency, call 911 or the crisis response number for your county listed on the Crisis Plan link below.